 - Buy tickets to a baseball game

 - Use your collective brain power to solve clues at an escape room

 - Go to a boutique workout class like SoulCycle and enjoy healthy smoothies after

 - See who the best (and worst) singer in the office is at karaoke night!

 You go to happy hour with your friends all the time, so why not host one with your team?
 Everyone deserves a break after a long week of hard work.
 What better way to celebrate the weekend than with a Friday happy hour?
 It doesn’t get better than drinks, snacks and good conversation.
 And good conversation leads to more team bonding and can boost morale.

 At the end of the day, corporate team building events and fun activities are still a fun way to break the ice and bond with your coworkers.
 It’s good to be a little silly and learn more about your remote team and in person team members in this way.
 Here are some fun team building games that we all know and love.

 - The human knot

 - Zip, Zap, Zop

-Team bonding can lead to a more cohesive workplace and will ultimately improve office culture.
-When your employees are working as a unit, rather than as individuals, it increases productivity, quality and overall happiness.
-We hope these ideas help you create bonds in your workplace that last!
+Team bonding and fun activities can lead to a more cohesive workplace and will ultimately improve office culture where everyone can share a common goal.
+When your employees are working as a unit, rather than as individuals, it increases employee engagement, shared experiences, increase happiness, and build a great team.
+We hope these ideas help you create bonds in your workplace and in remote work environments!